 In cyberattacks, hackers use malware, phishing, ransomware, denial of service, and other external virus-based attacks to disable a crypto platform’s systems and steal data.
 They may also use the breached platform as a launch point for other attacks.

 One of the most prominent examples involves North Korea.
 At the start of 2022, news of North Korea launching cyberattacks on crypto exchanges broke.
-The stolen crypto was said to have been used to fund the nation’s nuclear and ballistic missile programs.
+Some reports suggest the stolen crypto funds the nation’s nuclear and ballistic missile programs.

 DeFi hacks